Roll20/roll20-character-sheets/Fading Suns 4th Edition - Pax Alexius/README.md

 # TODO list

 ## Planned improvements

-- States
-    - section for them (CBM p37)
-        - include their descriptions as infoboxes (title=??)
-        - include box for the resistance

 - Characteristics
     - [ TBC ] Box next to them to log a temporary bonus/malus?